mruby/mruby/doc/mrbgems/README.md

 define *GEM* (GEM name), *GEM_C_FILES* (all C files) and *GEM_OBJECTS* (all Object files).
 Pay also attention that your *Makefile* has to build the object files.
-You can use *gem-c-files* to build a *gem.a* out of your Object code and use *gem-clean-c-files* to clean the object files.
+You can use *gem-c-files* to build a *mrb-GEMNAME-gem.a* out of your Object code and use *gem-clean-c-files* to clean the object files.

 ### Pre-Conditions